vipulnaik/diet-exercise-health/notes/2021-12-24-pfizer-covid-vaccine-booster-dose.md

   only be taken once the immune response is under way and the pain is hard to tolerate.

+## Summary of aftereffects

+* Fever, both as measured in readings and as subjectively experienced with me; this seems to have peaked between 6 and 26 hours after the vaccine dose, with multiple spikes in the period.
+* More frequent urination at night, and reduced bowel pressure (likely due to resources being diverted from food processing to constructing the immune response).
+* Body aches and soreness, both at the injection site and at a couple of other places.

+### Comparison with last time

+Comparing with my [second
+dose](2021-06-25-pfizer-covid-vaccine-dose-2.md), it looks like my reaction was a little bit *faster* this time, but qualitatively similar.
+It also appears to have subsided correspondingly sooner, but the verdict on that is not yet final (we need to wait till Sunday is over to be more confident).

 ## Booster shot (Friday December 24)

 I left my home around 2:30 PM.
 I took with me my COVID vaccine card as